 - Have something to say, but dread „the talk?”

 - Sex questions to ask yourself

-The idea of training our body for our sexual expression is still inconceivable to many people still.
+The idea of training your body for your sexual expression is still inconceivable to many people still.
 If anyone is to be good at sex, most people think they should just have it.
 That’s where I come in and say: ”Not always so!”
 If you understand your body and how you can access more of its sexual capacities, then you understand that you can train it.

-Sexual expression begins with our body, the relationship we have with it, and the knowledge of how it responds in different circumstances.
-It also begins with our patience to experiment and with our willingness to gently test our boundaries.
+Sexual expression begins with your body, the relationship you have with it, and the knowledge of how it responds in different circumstances.
+It also begins with your patience to experiment and with your willingness to gently test your boundaries.

 Here are some articles to explore further: